 What are photoreceptors?

-Photoreceptors – more commonly referred to as rods and cones - are cells within the retina that observe and convert light into electrical signals.
-These signals travel through the optic nerve and into the brain, where they are processed into the images that we ultimately see.
+Photoreceptor cells, also known as rods and cones, are cells in the retina.
+These retinal cells observe and convert light into electrical signals which travel through the optic nerve into the brain.
+The brain processes them into the images that we see.

-When light enters the eye, it focuses on the central part of the retina called the macula, which is about the size of a pinhead.
+When light enters the eye, it focuses on the central part of the retina called the macula.
 The macula contains a few million specialised photoreceptors - the cone cells.
 Cones allow us to see colour and perceive fine visual details.

 How does retinitis pigmentosa affect vision?